 Family.
-A family is one (1) or more persons occupying a single dwelling unit, provided that unless all members are related by consanguinity, adoption, marriage or foster care, no family shall contain over three (3) persons, but further provided that domestic servants employed on the premises may be housed on the premises without being counted as a separate or additional family or families and not more than two (2) roomers or boarders may occupy the dwelling unit (for three (3) or more roomers or boarders, see Group Living Facility).
-The term family shall not be construed to mean a fraternity, sorority, club, monastery or convent, or institutional group.
+Family means one (1) or more persons occupying a single dwelling unit, provided that unless all members are related by blood, adoption, marriage, or foster care, no family shall contain over three (3) persons, but further provided that domestic servants employed on the premises may be housed on the premises without being counted as a separate or additional family or families and not more than two (2) roomers or boarders may occupy the dwelling unit (for three (3) or more roomers or boarders, see Group Living Facility).
+Family shall not be construed to mean a fraternity, sorority, club, monastery or convent, or institutional group.